 "Life is that which interrupts”.

 And so it should be no surprise that what the Times wryly calls Ozick's "crusade" did nothing to halt the culture genocide that actually merits that appellation - the crusade of triumphant modernism.
 Harvey opines that: "[Ozick's] commitment to Judaism... inoculates her against the dubious allure of the universal" offering that she "lives out of time altogether" and "stands at a kind of belletristic Sinai".
-And then, as if unable to resist the imperative or irony, places the weapon of Bloomsian "revision" in Ozick's own hand:
+And then, as if unable to resist the imperative or irony, he places the weapon of Bloomsian "revision" in Ozick's own hand: